 The rains have come.
 It is green.
 Still cold -- except for yesterday when it was 84 degrees for a couple of hours.
 Back down to 50 today, and likely going to stay there for at least a couple of days.
 But the yard is greening up beautifully, and it has been perfect weather to dig, divide and replant perennials.
 This is the time to do that.
-Rarely have the time, but this year I'm "retired" and have all the time in the 003006world.
+Rarely have the time, but this year I'm "retired" and have all the time in the world.
 Or at least all the time I'm willing to spend.
 Now that the pond has been re-established, and we've gotten the area around it back to growing condition, I have time to look other places.
 I dug, divided, and moved the one remaining original clump of Karl Forster grass a couple of days ago.
 One clump became five.
 Could take over the yard, I suppose.
-001

 The green has really taken hold now.
 The lawns all around the neighborhood are solid and bright.
 The only things flowering are the spring bulbs and wildflowers, and you have to look hard or have planted well to find things.
 But Forsythia, Daffodils, Darwin tulips, the Bloodroot, some tree flowers have taken the place of the early pioneers as stars.
 Emerging in the next week will likely be the Pasque flowers, other species tulips and probably some of the hybrids, the Choke Cherry tree that planted itself, maybe the Serviceberry.

 I've put the Canna roots out into the greenhouse.
-And also the German Ivy that has been in the kitchen forsythia09windowsill all winter, but which has developed an un-curable infestation of some sort of bug.
+And also the German Ivy that has been in the kitchen windowsill all winter, but which has developed an un-curable infestation of some sort of bug.
 I'm hoping the Ivy can survive the cold, but he bugs can't.
 Hope I'm right.
 (Though I did take a few cuttings just in case I'm wrong.)
 The Elephant Ears are out there too.
-A big cold blast could be a disaster, but I hope it won't happen. willow09
+A big cold blast could be a disaster, but I hope it won't happen.

 The fish are well and happy in the pond now, though two of them have not survived.
 I bought new basket planters for the water lilies and will try to do some further division of them soon.
 Our neighbor's pond was alive with Spring Peeper frogs last night, and I am really jealous.
 We've never had frogs evident in our pond, and there were many singing last night next door.
 I hope the enlargement and overwintering changes will help us there.